Modernist House Tour

 Once payment is made, there are no refunds for any reason except for tour cancellation.
 However, you can transfer your place to another person with at least a week's written notice to firstname.lastname@example.org.

 The tour runs rain or shine.
 The itinerary and order of trip events are subject to change without notice or refund.

-COVID: some houses may require masks.
+COVID: a few houses may require masks, most will not.
 Please bring one.

 Some houses are not accessible.
-Participants must navigate stairs unaided and be able to walk for at least a hour at a time.
+Participants must navigate stairs unaided and be able to walk for at least an hour at a time.
 You may stay on the bus at any point if you wish.
-Strollers are not permitted inside any houses.

 Architects can get self-reported CEU hours if arranged in advance with the AIA.